joao123marcos/backEnd_dsList/README.md

 # About this project
 This is an API that I developed in a free course I took at DevSuperior where we worked on a back-end in JAVA with SpringBoot, Hibernate, JPA and SQL.
 It shows a list of Games with some data such as name, year of the game and platform.
-The difference with this API is that the user can move the game within the list, placing it in a new position.
+The difference of this API is that the user can move the game within the list, placing it in a new position.
 There is exception handling, for example if the user tries to insert the game in a non-existent position within the list.

 # Application layout